vingin007/mcp-server-elasticsearch/docs/CONTRIBUTING.md

 - Include tests for your changes
 - Keep PRs focused on a single concern
 - Update documentation as needed
-- Use TypeScript with proper typing
-- Add JSDoc comments to new functions

 ## Getting Help